-The purpose of the Level 1 - 6 Qualification Development Fund is to support projects to develop and review qualifications on the NZQF that reflect industry need.
+The purpose of the Level 1 - 6 Qualification Development Fund is to support projects to develop and review qualifications on the New Zealand Qualifications Framework (NZQF) that reflect industry need.

-The following Conditions apply, under section 159ZD of the Education Act, to the Level 1-6 Qualification Development Fund Funding you receive for the Funding Period, in addition to the Base Funding Conditions set out in this Funding Conditions Catalogue, and the Conditions in the Education Act.
+The following Conditions apply, under section 429 of the Education and Training Act, to the Level 1-6 Qualification Development Fund Funding you receive for the Funding Period, in addition to the Base Funding Conditions set out in this Funding Conditions Catalogue, and the Conditions in the Education and Training Act.

-You must, for the length of the Funding Period, continue to be formally approved by the New Zealand Qualifications Authority (NZQA) as a qualification developer and meet criteria specified by us.
+You must, for the length of the Funding Period, continue to be formally approved by the New Zealand Qualifications Authority (NZQA) as a qualification developer and meet the criteria specified by us.